DevPlant/angularjs-training/7-multiple-views/README.md

 Its a javascript runtime - initially built for server-side JavaScript development ( writing a server in Javascript...
 I know, right? ).

-npm is a package manager for node, its somewhat similar to java's maven or gradle.
+**npm** is a package manager for **node**, its somewhat similar to java's maven or gradle.
 Its a way to download an install libraries from the NPM repository.
 We'll be using this for future examples, because, obviously, you shouldn't reinvent the wheel.
 There are other package managers available, but we'll stick to node for now.
 Some examples for other package managers are **bower** and **yarn**.
 Bower will soon be deprecated and yarn is the new kid on the block.
 Its more efficient than node.

-# Lets have a look at package.json
+### Lets have a look at package.json

 Our current package.json file looks like this.
-To create a package.json file just run `npm ini` in an empty folder.
+To create a package.json file just run `npm init` in an empty folder.

 ```
 {